How to make yogurt.

 1. Milk.

 Sometimes I make yogurt using a whole gallon of milk, especially if I’m draining it for thick labneh.
-That reduces the quantity substantially!
+That draining process reduces the quantity substantially!
 But I especially enjoy smaller-batch.
 Read about my laban-making foibles here.

 2. The Starter.

 Yogurt is made like sourdough, with a starter—called “rawbi” in Arabic—from your last batch.
-If you have no last batch, use yogurt from the store.
+If you have no last batch, use plain yogurt with live yogurt cultures from the store.
 Much of your yogurt-making success depends upon the starter.
-If you do buy commercial yogurt for your starter, be sure it’s plain (not vanilla).
-I generally use a whole milk (not non-fat) rawbi, even if I’m making a low-fat laban with low-fat milk.
-Thicker labneh or plain “Greek” yogurt can work for rawbi, but I’ve experienced fails with that once or twice.
-I tend to stick with regular, unstrained (thinner) yogurt.
-The starter should be room temperature when it’s stirred into the milk, so let it sit out for a while before you make your yogurt, or warm it in the microwave for a few seconds.
-You’ll “temper” the starter (bring it to similar temperature as the milk) with a little warm milk from the pot as well.
+If you do buy commercial yogurt as a starter, be sure it’s plain (not vanilla).
+I generally use a whole milk (not non-fat) starter, even if I’m making a low-fat yogurt with low-fat milk.
+Thick labneh (labna or labne) or plain Greek yogurt with a thicker texture can work for the starter, but I’ve experienced failures with that so I tend to stick with regular, plain unstrained (thinner) yogurt.

 The steps for making yogurt are very few and very simple, but there are special tips and tricks to keep in mind with each step:

 - Once the milk foams up to a boil, remove it from the heat immediately.
 Take care here!
 Milk will boil over quickly once it reaches the boiling point.
-Stand by, and as you see the milk rise up, pull the pot off the heat.
+Stand by, and as you see the milk rise, pull the pot off the heat.
 Now allow the milk to cool down to 110-115 degrees F. Use a thermometer or the pinkie test like Sitto taught me: when you can just barely run your pinkie through the milk to the count of ten without pulling it out from the heat, you’re there.

 Yogurt is made with such simplicity, and so few ingredients, that it is going to taste only as good as your ingredients.
 The Lebanese enjoy their yogurt with a certain tang, a certain depth of fermented flavor that is unlike the typical sweetened or even unsweetened plain commercial yogurt.
 Commercial Greek yogurts sometimes capture this flavor, but truly not quite.

 Ideally, the key is to find a starter that has better flavor.
 Get a few tablespoons from a friend who makes great homemade yogurt.
 The Lebanese have been sharing starters with each other forever!
-Our neighborly expression is not “can I borrow a cup of sugar,” but rather: “can I borrow a cup of starter?”
+Our neighborly expression is not “can I borrow a cup of sugar,” but rather: “can I borrow a cup of starter?!”

 Authentic Lebanese laban is often made with goat’s milk, which is super flavorful, rich, and good!

 See how it’s done!
+Watch my video tutorial.

 Favorite Recipes with Yogurt